strexx/Ultimate-Frisbee-App/README.md

 The Ultimate Frisbee App started as a school assignment for the Amsterdam University of Applied Sciences, at the study of  Communication and Multimedia Design.
 Christian Schaffner, a frisbee fanatic and the client for this assignment, had the wish to have a mobile app that can keep scores for the Ultimate Frisbee tournaments.

 ### The problem
-The problem that exist is the lack of solution for the public who visits the Ultimate Frisbee tournaments that don't have a good resource to continously be updated with the latest scores in the tournaments they visit.
-They also doesn't have good way to showcase where the matches of a tournament is being held.
+For the public viewers of a Ultimate Frisbee tournament it's difficult to keep tab on when and where a team is playing and what the scores are.
+There isn't a good resource available to be updated continuously with the latest scores.

+For the teams that are playing multiple games a day, it's important to know when and where they are playing.

-The client needs to have a fast and secure digital solution to confirm and store the final scores in the Leaguevine API, which is used to create leagues, tournaments, teams, games and calculation of the ranking, rounds and points.
+For the organization of the tournaments there needs to have a fast and secure  solution to confirm and store the (final) scores in the Leaguevine system, which is used to create leagues, tournaments, teams, games and calculation of the ranking, rounds and points.

 ### Design problem
-*How can a mobile web application allow the client to receive the final scores of a finished match instantly and at the same time serve the public viewers real-time (score) updates about the matches?*
+*How can a mobile web application allow the organization of the Ultimate Frisbee tournaments to receive the (final) scores of a finished match instantly and at the same time serve the public viewers and the teams with real-time (score) updates and other info about the matches during a tournament.*

 ### Assignment
 Built a real-time, progressive enhanced and responsive web application.

 ### Target audience
 - **The public** who want to be updated with the latest scores.
+- **The teams** who wants to be updated with the latest scores and know where and when they are playing.
-- **The scorekeepers** present at the game who needs to keep score and insert those scores into the system.
+- **The scorekeepers** who are present at the game and needs to keep score and insert those scores into the system.
 - **The client** who wants to have the scores stored on a digital platform and updated within the Leaguevine App.

 ### Use cases
 What are the most important cases of the users for this app?

 #### Must haves
-1. As a user I want to view real-time scores about a match or multiple matches that I'm interested in.
+1. As a user I want to have real-time score updates about a match or multiple matches that I'm interested in.
-2. As a user I want to have an overview of matches that have been finished, are being played right now or that are upcoming.
+2. As a user I want to have an overview of the matches that are being played during the tournament and on which field.
-3. As a user I want to update the score of my (favourite) team(s).
+3. As a user I want to update the scores of my (favourite) team(s).
 4. As a user I want to follow my favourite teams
 4. As a scorekeeper of a game I want to confirm the final score, so he score can be updated in the system (Leaguevine API).
 5. As a scorekeeper I want to see the matches that are relevent to me.

 #### Could haves
-1. As a user I want to be notified if my favourite team scores
+1. As a user I want to be notified if a (favourite) team scores
+2. As a user I want to view the scores on a public screen.
-2. As a scorekeeper I want to have an overview of all the teams that I need to keep the scores for.
+2. As a scorekeeper I want to have a personal overview of all the teams that I need to keep the scores for during the tournament.
+3. As a team I want to fill in my sprit scores.
+4. As a client I want to receive the spirit scores into the Leaguevine API.

 ### Design challenges
 During this project there were the following design challenges: